 Wells Fargo had not responded to requests for follow-up comment by press time.

 Remember, it’s always a good idea in general to monitor your credit report for any unauthorized accounts in your name.
-You can pull your credit reports for free each year at AnnualCreditReport.com and get a free snapshot of your credit report, updated every two weeks, at Credit.com.
+You can pull your credit reports for free each year at AnnualCreditReport.com and get a free snapshot of your credit report, updated every month, at Credit.com.